 Summing Up

-Raking leave isn’t always fun or easy, but there are lots of things that you can do to make it easier.
+Raking leaves isn’t always fun or easy, but there are lots of things that you can do to make it easier.
 Use one of these tips when you are raking up leaves this Fall and see if they help you.
 Chances are you’ll notice how quickly you got the job done.
 Or you’ll notice a difference in how you feel the next morning.
 This could save you from painful blisters and from a painful backache.
 Bring on the leaves!

 Image Source: Pixabay